 Sat 22 Apr 2023

 The Third International Conference on Code Quality (ICCQ) was a one-day computer science event focused on static and dynamic analysis, program verification, programming languages design, software bug detection, and software maintenance.
-ICCQ was organized in cooperation with IEEE Computer Society.
+ICCQ was organized in cooperation with IEEE Computer Society and St. Petersburg University.

 Watch all presentations on YouTube and subscribe to our channel so that you don’t miss the next event!